intarchboard/program-rfced-future/draft-iab-rfcefdp-rfced-model.md

 approval by the RFC Series Approval Board (RSAB), after which such policies are formally established.
-The RSWG is an open working group (as described below) that seeks input and participation from a wide range of persons who are have an interest in the RFC Series.
+The RSWG is an open working group (as described below) that seeks input and participation from a wide range of persons who have an interest in the RFC Series.
-The RSAB consists of appointed members who represent the various RFC streams {{RFC8728}} as well as an expert in technical publishing, the RFC Series Editor/Advisor (RSEA).
+The RSAB consists of appointed members who represent the various RFC streams {{RFC8728}} as well as an expert in technical publishing, the RFC Series Consulting Editor (RSCE).

 The policy implementation function is performed by the RFC Production Center (RPC), under the ultimate authority of the IETF Administration